From the World Heritage inscription:

 Surrounding the tomb building is a charbagh, or a four-part garden, which was the Persian style.
 There are also several smaller tombs which are the resting places of other servants and nobles.

-If possible, I’d recommend visiting Humayun’s Tomb before visiting the Taj Mahal, as it will give you a sense of development of the architecture which lead to the creation of the Taj.
+If possible, I’d recommend visiting Humayun’s Tomb before visiting the Taj Mahal, as it will give you a sense of development of the architecture which leads to the creation of the Taj.